CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/8-Marketing-Demo.md

     ![](./Images/p5t1p5.png)

-### Copilot Chat
+## Task 2: Copilot Chat

-Use Copilot Chat to evaluate the effectiveness of proposed social media campaigns and refine strategies for cultural relevance in the LATAM market.
+In this task, you'll use Copilot Chat to evaluate the effectiveness of proposed social media campaigns and refine strategies for cultural relevance in the LATAM market.

 1. Open a browser and navigate to [M365copilot.com](https://m365copilot.com/).